Indiscernibles in Arizona

-As an attempt at a historical corrective, the Virginia G. Piper Center for Creative Writing is partnering with the Heritage Square Foundation and Emancipation Arts LLC to put out a call for essays from Black Arizonans sharing stories of where they came from and celebrating their enduring and thriving communities.
+As an attempt at a historical corrective, the Virginia G. Piper Center for Creative Writing partnered with the Heritage Square Foundation and Emancipation Arts LLC to produce an anthology of essays from Black Arizonans sharing stories of where they came from and celebrating their enduring and thriving communities.

 Read the anthology

 Indiscernibles in Arizona is a collection of unfiltered narratives from Black Arizonans.
 Featuring the work of Joyce Bailey, Marcus Sterling Campbell, Amber Doe, Christopher Hamilton, Marcia Houston, Spencer Howard, Rachel A.M.
 Jackson, Kathy Blaze Jefferson, Shirley Johnson, Keith Johnson, Bettie Julkes, Lillie A. Lindsay, Sean Avery Medlin, Bruce Nelson, Patsy Olivier, Jameela Pugh, Marlana-Patrice Pugh Hamer, BKR, Gloria L. Smith, Teresa Toney, Covey Whitaker, and Marcus Woodard.